-With the uncertainties that COVID has brought upon us, facets from our day-to-day lives, even the ones that were previously ingrained in our routines, have changed.
-The future of work is amongst the ones that have affected us most.
-Many companies have been trying to find creative ways to adapt to the world around them as it evolves, with attempts of finding some kind of footing while prioritizing their employees in this new normal.
+With Covid-19 cases on the rise again, it’s a good reminder of how ‘back to work’ policies may need to be altered and adapted constantly.
+In fact, many companies have been trying to find creative ways to adapt to the world around them as it evolves, with attempts of finding some kind of footing while prioritizing their employees in this new normal.

 One of the most pressing issues that workers and employers alike have been faced with is what to do about transportation.
-While offices and businesses are beginning to re-open, not everyone may feel comfortable sticking to their regular commuting habits.
-A solution would be to organize a safer transit alternative to protect your staff during the pandemic: enter the employee shuttle.
+While many businesses are opting for a hybrid model, not everyone is quite ready for the long and expensive commutes.
+A solution would be to organize a safer and cheaper transit alternative to protect your staff during the pandemic: enter the employee shuttle.
 To help you figure out whether implementing a shuttle service for employees is a good option for your company, this article will shed some light on why one would be beneficial.

 1. Limit public transportation